| Title: | Aggregation Operators and Preordered Sets |

 Here we use the well-known Warshall algorithm (1962),

-which runs in
+which runs in time.

 The transitive reduction,